jcamposforner/jcamposforner.github.io/_posts/2025-10-27-local-tangent-plane.md

 ## What Is a Local Tangent Plane?

 Local Tangent Planes **(LTP)** describes coordinates relative to a tangent plane of a spatial reference system **at a particular point**, within a few kilometers of this origin, the Earth can be approximated as flat.
+Thanks to working with cartesian coordinates in a flat plane, LTPs simplify the calculations.

-This simplification allows easy computation of distances, directions, and orientations.
-The LTP is obtained by projecting global coordinates onto a plane tangent to the reference ellipsoid at a chosen latitude and longitude.
+To obtained the LTP we need to project global coordinates onto a plane tangent to the reference ellipsoid at a chosen latitude and longitude.

 ## Types of LTP